MAISRC/ggplot_plus/README.md

 ![](README_files/figure-commonmark/y%20cont%20plus-1.png)

-Now, the y axis limits have expanded to allow for a break at `4` so that the bottom end of the y axis has a label.
+Here, the y-axis expands downward to include a break at 4, making the axis appear more complete and aiding interpretation.

-## Improving the theme
+## Improving the Theme

-A lot of `ggplot2`’s visual styling of graphs is controlled by its `theme` function.
-With well over 100 parameters, `theme()` is often a daunting function for `ggplot` beginners to learn.
+Much of `ggplot2`’s visual styling is governed by the `theme()` function, which controls over 100 parameters affecting how a plot looks and feels.
+That flexibility is powerful—but also overwhelming for beginners.

-As such, `ggplot_plus` features `theme_plus()`, a custom version of `theme()` that comes bundled with a bunch of default values meant to overcome some of the design challenges raised above:
+To help with this, `ggplot.plus` includes `theme_plus()`, a custom version of `ggplot2`’s `theme()` function that sets more publication- and accessibility-friendly defaults out of the box:

 ``` r
 ggplot(iris,